Married: Susannah "Sukie" Grymes on November 28, 17721

 Morgan had been a teamster driving a wagon in General Braddock's disastrous 1755 campaign against the French fort Duquesne at the site of modern-day Pittsburgh, Pennsylvania.
 He commanded the 11th Virginia Regiment of the Continental Line in the Revolutionary War, led a rifle corps that was a key part of the American victory at Saratoga, and became a general serving under Nathanael Greene in 1780-81.

 After Susannah "Sukie" Grymes died in 1787, Nathaniel Burwell married Lucy Page in 1789.
-She was the widow of General Baylor, who had died in Barbados in 1784.
-Nathaniel Burwell and Lucy Page started another family, also with eight children.
-They born between 1789-1805.3
+She was the widow of General Baylor, who had died in Barbados in 1784.4

-After the Revolutionary War, Nathaniel Burwell lived intermittently at "Brookside," a house he built near the mill in Millwood.
-He built Carter Hall in 1792-1800, when he was married to his second wife Lucy Page.
+After the Revolutionary War, Nathaniel Burwell lived intermittently with "Sukie" Grymes Burwell at "Brookside," a house he built near the mill in Millwood.
+When he was married to his second wife Lucy Page, he built Carter Hall in 1792-1800.

-Around 1804, Nathaniel Burwell transferred Carters Grove in James City County to his oldest son Carter Burwell, and focused his energies around Carter Hall:4
+Around 1804, Nathaniel Burwell transferred Carters Grove in James City County to his oldest son Carter Burwell and focused his energies around Carter Hall:6